 Dirt covering the surface

-Marine fouling and bird lime are well-known dirt covering issues on buoys but salt deposits from sea water and industrial air bourn pollutions can also have impacts on the visual performance of the AtoN to the point of causing the risk of misidentification by the mariner.
+Marine fouling and bird lime are well-known dirt covering issues on buoys, but salt deposits from sea water and industrial air bourn pollutions can also have impacts on the visual performance of the AtoN to the point of causing the risk of misidentification by the mariner.

 Use of anti-fouling paint or anti-fouling chemical compound if possible and regularly use of high pressure cleaners are recommended.